 Surgeons may recommend that people preparing for surgery or a medical procedure involving the digestive system should also adopt a bland or soft diet.

-Some research suggests that various forms of fasting may be helpful for digestive conditions, because they can promote intestinal cell regeneration and give the bowel a complete rest.
+Some research suggests that various forms of fasting may be helpful for digestive conditions, because they can

 A bland diet is only recommended for a short time when necessary.
 After a person recovers or their condition improves, their doctor will advise them to start gradually increasing the amount of fiber in their diet.